Compiled by the Road Trip Alberta team

 If you need a hot drink to warm you up after or even during your activity, head over to the historic Lake Louise Chateau, where you’ll find a neat little cafe with all kinds of scrumptious drinks and treats.

-Whether you’re playing a little shinny hockey or just gliding in the shadows of mountains, skating Lake Louise is magical.
-There’s even a big ice castle on the shore of the lake, offering great photo ops!
+Whether you’re playing a little shinny hockey or just gliding in the shadows of mountains, wild-skating on Lake Louise is magical.
+There’s even a big ice castle on the shore of the lake (from about mid-January on), offering great photo ops!
 Cross-country skiers are just as spoiled, with a variety of easy to difficult trails near the lake, as well as throughout town.
 For those feeling particularly adventurous, you can even book a dog sled trip from Kingmik Dogsled Tours.

 Once you’re warmed through, and utterly relaxed, head back to the hotel for a long winter’s nap.

-- Norquay – This is a great hill for beginners and the budget option in the area.
+- Mt Norquay – This is a great hill for beginners and the budget option in the area.
+Not a skier?
+Their tubing hill is particularly fun as well.

-- Lake Louise – Offers a ton of options from difficult to easy, as well as a tubing hill for those who prefer to take things a little easier.
+- Lake Louise – Offers a ton of options from difficult to easy.

 - Sunshine Village – The biggest and most expensive of the three hills, Sunshine Village has a little bit of something for everyone!